file-format/Docs/en/word-processing/docx-to-md.md

 1. Press the Convert button

 This will start the process of conversion of your DOCX file to MD and a download option will appear for saving the file to your PC.

+## Aspose.Words APIs

+Aspose.Words APIs offer a variety of features that can be used by developers to create apps for working with DOCX files.
+You can use Aspose.Words APIs in your .NET, Java, Python, and C++ applications to work with DOCX files.
+This variety of support for different programming languages gives you the flexibility to convert DOCX to MD file in any of these languages.

 ## Convert DOCX to MD in .NET, Java, C++ and Python